 From this porch entrance… you have your smaller parlor/library for those more intimate occasions.
 The west wing, added later, has a large study or first floor bedroom as well as the main floor bathroom and a large eat in kitchen.
 Stairs located here allow you to access the basement of the home from inside.
 The basement also has a doorway to the grounds.
 For many years this area served as the primary kitchen.
 The home’s roof was replaced in 2017 with 30-year architectural shingles.
 Also, on the property is a smaller home which has been used over the years for a variety living needs, but most recently for storage.
 This is a perfect place for a guest house, studio….

 Now… after almost 200 years… your opportunity to purchase this magnificent home and property located in what is purported to be second only to Charleston, SC as the state’s largest site of historic properties.
-The property will be offered at auction on Tuesday, July 23rd.
+The property will be offered at auction on Tuesday, September 24th.
 Here you will be able to bid and set your price for this Rare Carolina property.